Define-Web-Design/HaleyBirdCreately/README.md

 4. If the main server fails, the application will automatically try to use the fallback server.

-## Mistral AI Integration
+## Mistral AI & Codestral Integration

-Creately integrates with Mistral AI to provide advanced AI features:
+Creately integrates with Mistral AI and Codestral to provide advanced AI features:

 ### Features

 - **Smart Conversations**: Use Mistral's advanced language model for natural conversations.
 - **Code Assistance**: Leverage Codestral for code generation and programming help.
+- **Code Completion**: Use Codestral's Fill-in-the-Middle (FIM) to intelligently complete code snippets.
 - **Creative Content**: Generate ideas, text content, and creative suggestions.
+- **Code Optimization**: Get suggestions for improving and refactoring existing code.

 ### Setup